bassel27/snowflake-dbt-assessment/README.md

 - Snowflake sample data (TPC-H) is available via `SNOWFLAKE_SAMPLE_DATA.TPCH_SF1`
 - Transformations are written to a dedicated database (`TPCH_TRANSFORMED`) and schema (`DEV` or `PROD`) depending on environment
-- For demonstration, a daily schedule is used, but in production the cadence should match data refresh frequency
 - Models are materialized as views by default (can be overridden in `dbt_project.yml`)

 ## Source Tables